Keetro/club/_pages/index.md

     one: "/uploads/Cold Calling (8).png"
     two: "/uploads/Cold Calling (6).png"
     three: "/uploads/Cold Calling (7).png"
-why: '<h1>Why Keetro Club?</h1><p class="lead"> -access to network of industry professionals</p>
+why: <h1>Why Keetro Club?</h1><p class="lead"> -access to network of industry professionals</p>

-'
 value_proposition:
-  one: Work from wherever, (you’re not tethered to a particular location
+  one: Work from wherever you want.
+There's no office you have to come into, and you
+    choose your own hours.
-  two: "<span>- Take on as much as you like while continuing with your full-time SDR
+  two: Start off as a side hustle while continuing with your full-time SDR gig (but
-    gig</span>"
-  three: "- Get effective training in new skill sets from those who know best;"
+    you can take on as much as you'd like).
+  three: Learn valuable skills from experts in the field, and get access to a broad
+    network of industry professionals.
+  four: Take your career in a new and exciting direction while managing successful
-  four: "<span>- Manage successful projects that can put more money in your pocket
+    projects that put money in your pocket and boost your resume.
-    and take your career in new and exciting directions.</span>"
 application_process:
-  one: Fill out the Pre-application form
+  one: Fill Out Pre-Application Form
-  two: Fill out Keetro Club application
+  two: Complete Keetro Club Application
-  three: Pay $25 Application processing fee
+  three: Pay $25 Application Processing Fee
-  four: Gain access to Keetro Club's Resources
+  four: Gain Access To Proprietary Resources
-  cta: Learn more about our Application Process
+  cta: Learn more about applying
 about:
   cta: 'Learn more about Keetro Club

 '
   text: |
     <h1>About Keetro Club</h1>
-                            <p class="lead">- Elite marketing club <br>- Non-profit organization. <br>- Platform to network with industry professionals <br>- Providing growth and development opportunities for SDRs<br><br></p>
+                            <p class="lead">- Platform with growth and development opportunities<br>- Non-profit organization helping start marketing career <br>- Facillitates networking with industry professionals for SDRs</p>
 sidebar:
-  cta: Learn more about our mission
+  cta: Learn more about this opportunity
   text: |
-    <h1>What we do?</h1>
-                                <p class="lead">- SDRs become "stuck" in current career<br>- Lack of growth opportunities/ career advancement<br>- KC provides opportunities to grow and develop skillset<br></p>
+    <h1>Are you "stuck" in your current role?</h1>
+                                <p class="lead">It's common for SDRs to spend years scheduling meetings with very little hope of career advancement.
+Keetro Club provides an elite marketing apprenticeship for ambitious SDRs looking for growth opportunities.</p>
 menu:
   header:
     show_title: true